 On January 2, 2018, Tina Smith was appointed to represent Minnesota in the U.S. Senate.

-On January 3, 2018, Tina Smith was officially sworn in as a U.S. Senator, accompanied by Amy Klobuchar and Walter Mondale.
+On January 3, 2018, Tina Smith was officially sworn in as a U.S. Senator, with Vice President Mike Pence administering the oath of office.

-From January 10, 2018, Tina Smith served on the Committee on Energy and Natural Resources.
+From January 10, 2018, Tina Smith served on the Committee on Energy and Natural Resources during the first session of the 116th Congress.

-In March 2018, Tina Smith, along with nine other senators, signed a letter addressed to Lamar Alexander and Patty Murray, who were chair and ranking member of the United States Senate Committee on Health, Education, Labor and Pensions.
-The letter requested that they schedule a hearing to discuss the causes of and potential solutions to mass shootings, particularly in the wake of the Stoneman Douglas High School shooting.
+In March 2018, Tina Smith and nine other senators signed a letter to the United States Senate Committee on Health, Education, Labor and Pensions requesting a hearing on the causes and remedies of mass shootings following the Stoneman Douglas High School shooting.

 In August 2018, Tina Smith won the Minnesota Democratic–Farmer–Labor Party primary with 76% of the vote.